 James Bannan is a published author and experienced public speaker based in Melbourne, Australia.
 He is a Microsoft specialist, with a particular focus on Azure infrastructure architecture, development, and automation.

-Course Overview [Autogenerated] Hi there.
-My name is James Bannon, and welcome to this floor assigned course getting started with chef fluency.
-I am a consultant and I T Architect's, based in Melbourne, Australia.
-I bought that a number of plural signed courses and helping businesses learn and transform with automation and develops technologies is the main focus of what I do every day.
-This course will enable you to become familiar with the primary concepts and components of working with chef, including Resource is recipes and cookbooks testing your configurations with inspect and test kitchen and working with chef in for server.
-Some of the major topics that we will cover include developing chef solutions using shift work station understanding, how to work with node objects in chef in for server and configuration and compliance Testing with chef.
-Inspect.
-By the end of this course, you'll have a thorough understanding of the core components of chef and will be comfortable to write your own cookbooks for automated coach Oven configuration management as well as constructing audits to validate that your code does what you intend.
-There are no specific prerequisites for this course, as it is intended to be an introductory course to chef.
-We are going to jump between Lennox and Windows a bit throughout the course, so being comfortable with one or both of these platforms will help.
-But you certainly don't need to be an expert.
-I hope you'll join me on this journey to learn all about working with the core foundations of chef in this course, getting started with chef fluency at plural sites.
+Course Overview Hi there.
+My name is James Bannan, and welcome to this Pluralsight course, Getting Started with Chef Fluency.
+I am a consultant and IT architect based in Melbourne, Australia.
+I've authored a number of Pluralsight courses, and helping business learn and transform with automation and DevOps technologies is the main focus of what I do every day.
+This course will enable you to become familiar with the primary concepts and components of working with Chef, including resources, recipes, and cookbooks, testing your configurations with InSpec and Test Kitchen, and working with Chef Infra Server.
+Some of the major topics that we will cover include developing Chef solutions using Chef Workstation, understanding how to work with node objects in Chef Infra Server, and configuration and compliance testing with Chef InSpec.
+By the end of this course, you'll have a thorough understanding of the core components of Chef and will be comfortable to write your own cookbooks for automated code-driven configuration management, as well as constructing audits to validate that your code does what you intend.
+There are no specific prerequisites for this course, as it is intended to be an introductory course to Chef.
+We are going to jump between Linux and Windows a bit throughout the course, so being comfortable with one or both of these platforms will help, but you certainly don't need to be an expert.
+I hope you'll join me on this journey to learn all about working with the core foundations of Chef in this course, Getting Started with Chef Fluency, at Pluralsight.